My example bash script

 Welcome myscript2.sh says Hello world

-A shell script may be made executable by using the
+A shell script can be made executable by using the

 In other words, executingfilename arguments